Big Sky Montana Whitewater Rafting near Yellowstone on the Gallatin River in Big Sky Montana

 3. Is White Water Rafting Dangerous?

 If anything goes awry, every one of our guides has training in rafting and water safety.
-In fact, our guides at Geyser Whitewater Expeditions have certification in CPR, Wilderness First Aid, Swift Water Rescue, and Youth Protection Training.
+In fact, our guides at Geyser Whitewater Expeditions have certifications in CPR, First Aid, and Swift Water Rescue.

 4. How Do I Stay in the Raft When White Water Rafting?